Protect the River

 2) If you live in Cobb, Fulton, Douglas, Carroll, Coweta, or Heard county, ask your city and county representatives to encourage Georgia EPD to update the Designated Use of the entire section of Chattahoochee between Atlanta and West Point Lake to include Recreational Use.

-1) Let us know if you spend time on the Chattahoochee between Atlanta and West Point Lake Chattahoochee Riverkeeper is gathering information for EPD to demonstrate that people use this stretch of river for recreation.
-Have you or an organization you are involved with spent time paddling, wading, swimming in, or exploring this part of the Chattahoochee?
-Let us know at [email protected] – 404.924.4500
+3) If you or an organization you are involved with has spent time paddling, wading, swimming in, or exploring this part of the Chattahoochee?
+Let us know at [email protected] – 404.924.4500.

-3) Spread the word! – The more feedback that EPD receives about people who recreate on this section of river, the more likely the agency is to update the Designated Use to include Recreation.
-Ask your fellow paddlers, friends, and family to share their voice.
+4) Spread the word! – The more feedback that EPD receives about people who recreate on this section of river, the more likely the agency is to update the Designated Use.
+Share this link with your fellow paddlers, friends, and family.